 Chen-Ning Franklin Yang was born on September 22, 1922 in the city of Hefei, China.

-His family moved to Beijing when he was young after his father, Wu-Chih, became a Professor of Mathematics at Tsinghua University.
-His mother, Meng-hua was a housewife.
+His family moved to Beijing when his father, Wu-Chih, became a Professor of Mathematics at Tsinghua University.
+His mother, Meng-hua, was a housewife.

-Yang enrolled at the National Southwestern Associated University in Kunming and was awarded a bachelor’s degree in physics in 1942.
+Yang enrolled at the National Southwestern Associated University in Kunming, graduating in 1942, age 20, with a bachelor’s degree in physics.

-Yang worked as a school teacher until he won a United States government scholarship in 1946, which took him to the University of Chicago.
+After a short spell working as a school teacher, in 1946 he won a United States government scholarship which took him to the University of Chicago.
 There his doctoral advisor was Edward Teller, the father of the hydrogen bomb.

-In 1948, Yang was awarded a Ph.D. in physics for his work on nuclear reactions.
+In 1948, age 26, Yang received a Ph.D. in physics for his work on nuclear reactions.

 Chen-Ning Yang’s Research Work

-After he got his Ph.D., Yang stayed at Chicago for a year, working with one of the giants of 20th century physics, Enrico Fermi.
+Yang stayed at Chicago for a further year, working with one of the giants of 20th century physics, Enrico Fermi.

-The Institute was founded in 1930 with the goal of employing the best mathematicians and physicists in the world; Albert Einstein was there from 1933 until his death in 1955.
+In 1949, the Institute for Advanced Study in Princeton invited Yang to become a theoretical physics researcher.
+The Institute was founded in 1930 with the goal of employing the best mathematicians and physicists in the world – Albert Einstein was there from 1933 until his death in 1955.

-During the 1950s, particle accelerators and cosmic ray detectors were producing increasingly complex results, causing increasing confusion among physicists.
+In the 1950s, particle accelerators and cosmic ray detectors were baffling physicists with increasingly complex data.

-The debris from accelerators and cosmic rays contained subatomic particles, which are generally unstable and decay quickly into other particles.
+The debris from accelerators and cosmic rays contained subatomic particles, which are usually unstable and quickly decay into other particles.

 The Meson Problem